 June 11, 1933– Gene Wilder:

-In 2014, I was in treatment for Stage 4 Cancer and I didn’t much feel like doing any of the things that I love most: reading, writing, walking, eating, drinking, masturbating, but I did watch hours and hours of programming via Turner Classic Movies, the default channel on my television set.
-I caught many films, some much loved and many that I had not seen in decades.
-While I was ill, I probably watched over 500 movies.
+In 2014, I was in treatment for Stage-4 Cancer and I didn’t much feel like doing any of the things that I love most: reading, writing, walking, eating, drinking, masturbating, but I did watch hours and hours of programming via Turner Classic Movies, the default channel on my television set.
+I caught many films, some much loved, and many that I had not seen in decades.
+While I was in treatment, I probably watched over 500 movies.

-I had not seen Arthur Penn’s Bonnie And Clyde (1967) since its first run in theatres and I was surprised at what a great film it was.
-Its violence was shocking at the time with all that graphic killing, but I had not remembered that it was the beginning of Gene Wilder’s film career.
+I had not seen Arthur Penn‘s Bonnie And Clyde (1967) since its first run in the theatres, and I was surprised at what a really great film it is.
+Its violence was shocking when I first saw it in its original run, with all that graphic killing.
+It’s shocking still.
+What I had not remembered was that it was the beginning of Gene Wilder’s film career.
 His small, but memorable role, was so “out there” and original, how had this escaped my orbit, especially when Wilder has long been a favorite actor for me?

 Wilder’s wild, wacky performances in films like Willy Wonka & The Chocolate Factory (1971), and the double whammy of Blazing Saddles (1974) and Young Frankenstein (1974) make him a truly unforgettable Comedy Icon.

 Wilder was born Jerome Silberman in Milwaukee to a Jewish family.
 His father had emigrated from Russia.
 His mother was very ill from Rheumatic Fever, and her doctor warned little 8-year-old Wilder: “Don’t ever argue with your mother, you might kill her.
 Try to make her laugh’.